 Menu item Action

 Save Saves changes in the engineering of the PFS.

 Undo Rejects all changes since the last time the PFS has been saved.

 Properties Opens the dialog for configuring:

 ▶ Time change

 ▶ Holidays

-Table color
+▶ Table color

-Record shift times
+► Record shift times

 Switching point preview Opens the switching point preview dialog.

 Filter criteria Opens the dialog for selecting filters.

 Help Opens online help.

-You can find explanations on context menus of individual elements of the tree and the table in the respective chapters especially in chapter Object types (A pagina: 31).
+You can find explanations on context menus of individual elements of the tree and the table in the respective chapters especially in chapter Object types (on page 30).

-5. Views in the Production Facility Scheduler
+5 Views in the Production Facility Scheduler

-The visualization of the PFS is separated into two scopes: The hierarchical tree view (A pagina: 11) on the left side and the table view (A pagina: 11) on the right side.
+The visualization of the PFS is separated into two scopes: The hierarchical tree view (on page 10) on the left side and the table view (on page 10) on the right side.